 The Cathrine Hammel team has been visited our suppliers every year prior to Covid-19.

-– Our merino wool is traceable ZQ certified from South Africa.
+– Our merino wool is traceable ZQ certified from South Africa and New Zealand.
 See their website for more information: https://www.discoverzq.com/values

 – Our recycled polyester is made from ECO CIRCLE™ FIBERS made by ECO CIRCLE™ recycling system.